broeker/jumpsuit/src/pages/index.md

     easier.
 Instead, our lives have become more difficult.
 Our projects more expensive.
 Our products more difficult to support and manage.
 description: >-
-  Imagine a world where our tools are actually simple and easy to use.
-A world where clients enjoy interacting with their content.
-A world where your...
+  Imagine a world where our tools are [simple and easy to use](http://google.com).
+A world content -- not content management -- comes first A world where clients enjoy interacting with their website, and where developers **discover joy** in building.
 intro:
   blurbs:
     - image: /img/coffee.png